Theses on the Socialist Rural Question in Our Country: Impact on agricultural practices

-The Theses rapidly and widely transformed North Korean agriculture from what used to be a traditional economy relying on crop rotation, organic fertilizer and gravity-fed irrigation, to a modern one.
+The Theses rapidly and widely transformed North Korean agriculture from what used to be a traditional economy relying on crop rotation, organic fertilizer, and gravity-fed irrigation, to a modern one.
 A year after publication, North Korea's trade union for agricultural workers, the Farmers' Union of Korea, was reorganized along the lines of the Theses and renamed Union of Agricultural Workers of Korea.
 Kim had also emphasized the role of the County Cooperative Farm Management Committees.

 The Theses had a great impact on irrigation systems in the country.
 Historically, gravity-fed irrigation had been used in Korea, but the Theses called for the industrialization of that system.
 Consequentially, an elaborate and extensive system of pumps, consisting of 3,505 pumps in the main trunk network by 1998, was built.
 The span of irrigated areas was expanded some 50-fold between the 1950s and 1990s.
 Massive upland areas became arable.

 The reforms inspired by the Theses were a success.
 By around 1973, North Korea had sufficient rice production to meet basic needs.
 During the late-1980s, harvests reached record levels.
 Regardless of these advances, the policies inspired by the Theses were also the cause of future crises, notably erosion and forest degeneration.

 More tractors were constructed as stipulated by the Theses, but due to military buildup, resources were not always available.
 Nevertheless, since 1972, the number of tractors at 30,000 was doubled in two years time.
 Agriculture became more capital intensive and less labor was required.

 Legacy in North Korean political texts

-The Theses are extensively referenced in North Korean literature, and many foundational texts trace legitimacy back to it.
+The Theses were extensively referenced in North Korean literature, and many foundational texts traced legitimacy back to it.

 Kim Il Sung spoke about land management often, and in addition to the Theses he authored On Strengthening Land Management, Let Us Make Effective Use of Mountains and Rivers and For the Large-scale Reclamation of Tidelands on the topic.
 His son and successor Kim Jong Il, too, authored works on land management, as did his grandson and current leader Kim Jong Un.
 The latter, as his first published work, authored On Effecting a Drastic Turn in Land Management to Meet the Requirements for Building a Thriving Socialist Nation in 2012.
 In 2014, Kim Jong Un extensively revisited the original Theses in his New Year's address, as well as a text entitled Let Us Bring About Innovations in Agricultural Production under the Unfurled Banner of the Socialist Rural Theses published on 7 February.

 A commemorative order, "30th Anniversary of the Publication of the Rural Theses", was established on 5 January 1994.

+On 2 February 2026, Kim Jong Un publicly criticized the theses in a speech made at the Samkwang Livestock Farm, saying it was an impossible theory to implement in real life situations that only focused on study and revealed his plans to "modernize" the country's agriculture.